-We use your personal data for some or all of the following purposes:
+We use your personal data for some or all of the following purposes (for example, some of the role-holders are volunteers and no financial information will be processed for these role holders): -

-- To enable us to meet all legal and statutory obligations (which include maintaining and publishing our electoral roll in accordance with the Church Representation Rules); - To carry out comprehensive safeguarding procedures (including due diligence and complaints handling) in accordance with best safeguarding practice from time to time, with the aim of ensuring that all children and adults-at-risk are provided with safe environments:
+- To enable those who undertake pastoral care duties as appropriate (e.g. visiting the bereaved); - To enable us to meet all legal and statutory obligations (which include maintaining and publishing our electoral roll in accordance with the Church Representation Rules); - To carry out comprehensive safeguarding procedures (including due diligence and complaints handling) in accordance with best safeguarding practice from

-- To minister to you and provide you with pastoral and spiritual care (such as visiting you when you are gravely ill or bereaved) and to organise and perform ecclesiastical services for you, such as baptisms, confirmations, weddings and funerals; - To deliver the Church's mission to our community, and to carry out any other voluntary or charitable activities for the benefit of the public as provided for in the constitution and statutory framework of each data controller; - To administer the parish, deanery, archdeaconry and diocesan membership records; - To fundraise and promote the interests of the Church and charity; - To maintain our own accounts and records; - To process a donation that you have made (including Gift Aid information); - To seek your views or comments; - To notify you of changes to our services, events and role holders; - To send you communications which you have requested and that may be of interest to you.
-These may include information about campaigns, appeals, other fundraising activities; - To process a grant or application for a role; - To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our constitution; - Our processing also includes the use of CCTV systems for the prevention and prosecution of crime.
+- time to time with the aim of ensuring that all children and adults-at-risk are provided with safe environments; - To deliver the Church's mission to our community, and to carry out any other voluntary or charitable activities for the benefit of the public as provided for in the constitution and statutory framework of each data controller; - To administer the parish, deanery, archdeaconry and diocesan membership records; - To fundraise and promote the interests of the church and charity; - To manage our employees and volunteers; - To maintain our own accounts and records; - To seek your views or comments; - To notify you of changes to our services, events and role holders - To send you communications which you have requested and that may be of interest to you.
+These may include information about campaigns, appeals, other fundraising activities; - To process a grant or application for a role; - To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our constitution; - To share your contact details with the Diocesan office so they can keep you informed about news in the diocese and events, activities and services that will be occurring in the diocese and in which you may be interested. - We will process data a bout role holders for legal, personnel, administrative and management purposes and to enable us to meet our legal obligations, for example to pay role-holders, monitor their performance and to confer benefits in connection with your engagement as a Role Holder.
+"Role Holders" includes volunteers, employees, contractors, agents, staff, retirees, temporary employees, beneficiaries, workers, treasurers and other role holders. - We may process sensitive personal data relating to Role Holders including, as appropriate: - information a bout a Role Holder's physical or mental health or condition in order to monitor sickleave and take decisions as to the Role Holder's fitness for work; - the Role Holder's racial or ethnic origin or religious or similar information in order to monitor compliance with equal opportunities legislation; - in order to comply with legal requirements and obligations to third parties.

+Our processing also includes the use of CCTV systems for the prevention and prosecution of crime.